 Services available include group therapy as well as family therapy.
 Substance use disorder can cause relationship problems inside and outside of a family structure.
 By providing trained counselors who understand substance use disorder, the conversation can be productive and meaningful.
 A professional clinical team will also lead group therapy sessions that are offered throughout the entire day.

 Medication management is an important tool when handling kratom withdrawal.
 There are non-addictive medications that can ease discomfort and anxiety for those who are struggling with both physical and mental health issues.
 Depression and other co-occurring mental health disorders may also be treated with the assistance of medication.

 Is Kratom a Medical Treatment?

 Kratom is not currently controlled under the Controlled Substance Act, but this designation can be misleading.
-Depending on state regulations, kratom is prohibited in some places.
-Since the FDA has not approved this substance, the use of kratom for medical purposes is not validated.
+Health professionals do not recommend kratom for recreational or medical use.

 Kratom is a potentially addictive substance that produces effects similar to opiates.
-The withdrawal symptoms echo those that are found in narcotic detox.
 Drug-seeking behavior and hostility may happen when the drug begins to leave the body’s system.
 This often leads to loved ones feeling confused and hurt when they don’t know what to do.

 - Different sleep patterns